Warwan Valley – The greatest adventure in Kashmir

 - Food during transit to and from the base camp

-- Backpack offloading charges – Rs 1750* plus service tax of 9%.
-Charges for last minute offloading during the trek will be Rs 335 per day plus service tax of 9%.”
-The backpack cannot weigh more than 9 kgs.
+- Backpack offloading charges – Rs 1750* plus GST of 5%.
+Charges for last minute offloading during the trek will be Rs 335 per day plus GST of 5%.
+The backpack cannot weigh more than 9 kg.
 No suitcases/strolleys/duffel bags will be allowed.

 - Stay at Srinagar on the last day is not included